cnabio/duffle/docs/proposal/200-duffle.md

 - Build Duffle images from resources
 - Push and pull CNAB bundles to image registries
-- Install, upgrade, and delete CNAB images
+- Install, upgrade, and delete CNAB bundles
 - Import and export CNAB bundles (e.g. for moving CNABs offline)
-- Managing the duffle environment
+- Managing the Duffle environment

 ## Building packages with `duffle build`

-the `duffle build` command takes a file-based representation of a CNAB bundle, combined with Duffle configuration, and builds a CNAB bundle.
+The `duffle build` command takes a file-based representation of a CNAB bundle, combined with Duffle configuration, and builds a CNAB bundle, together with the declared invocation images.

-It builds invocation images.
-When a Duffle application is multi-container, it also will build those images.

 The behavior of `duffle build` is described in [Duffle Build](203-duffle-build.md).